swift502/EquimercConverter/README.md

 python convert.py equi.png --to_mercator
 ```

-### Python
+### Python API

 You can use the Converter class directly in Python.
-Check out the [demo script](demo.py) to see how to run conversions from code.
+Check out the [test script](test.py) to see how to run conversions from code.

 ## Python package